xph9876/hugo-academic-penghao/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a post-doc fellow at [Storici Lab](http://www.storicilab.gatech.edu/).
 I earned my Ph.D. in Bioinformatics at Georgia Tech in 2022, with the advising of [Dr. Francesca Storici](https://storicilab.gatech.edu/people/professor/).
-Before that, I received the M.S. in Computational Sciences and Engineering at Georgia Tech in 2019 and B.Sc in Biologic at Fudan University in 2017.
-My research include rNMP incorporation in DNA, DNA replication, and Nanopore sequencing.
+Before that, I received the M.S. in Computational Sciences and Engineering at Georgia Tech in 2019 and B.Sc. in Biological Sciences at Fudan University in 2017.
+My research include rNMP incorporation, DNA replication, and Nanopore sequencing.

 __I am on the 2024-2025 academic job market!__